exasol/public-knowledgebase/Connect-with-Exasol/how-to-collect-pyexasol-debug-logs.md

 ### Step 1

 Enable debug logging in the PyExasol connection and set a directory where PyExasol can store the debug files.
+Make sure that the target log directory (e.g., pyexasol-debug-logs) already exists on your filesystem before running the script.

 ```python
 import pyexasol